imikimi/literate_randomizer/README.md

 Advanced example:

-    lr.paragraph :sentences => 5, :words => 3..8, :first_word => "A", :punctuation => "!!!"
+    LiterateRandomizer.paragraph :sentences => 5, :words => 3..8, :first_word => "A", :punctuation => "!!!"
     # => "A dense mob of our.
 Gods on that Challenger.
 Invariably to safety though.
 Weaponless but it my!
 Some bandy-legged lurching creature!!!"

 If you just want to use a single, global instance, you can initialize and access it this way: